chacehoo/maomao_web/content/home/ON_welcome.md

 # image: ""
 ---

-Our BIOR lab focus on data-driven optimization, learning, and control of multi-scale cyber-physical-human energy systems (from buildings to districts to cities) to make them smart, low-carbon, energy-efficient, demand-flexible, climate-resilient, and equitable.

-Our interdisciplinary research is at the interface of Building Environment and Energy Engineering (i.e., Architectural Engineering), Computer Science, and Control Engineering.
+Welcome to NUS BIOR Lab!
+We focus on data-driven optimization, learning, and control of multi-scale cyber-physical-human energy systems (from buildings to districts to cities) to make them smart, low-carbon, energy-efficient, demand-flexible, climate-resilient, and equitable.
+Our interdisciplinary research is at the interface of Building Environment and Energy Engineering (i.e., Architectural Engineering), Control Engineering and Data Science.

 <div class="link-row">
   <a class="link-pill" href="https://maomaohu.net/research/">More About Research &#8250;</a>